 To invoke a control method, the kernel-mode driver for an ACPI device initiates an IRP_MJ_DEVICE_CONTROL request, which is handled by Acpi.sys.
 For drivers loaded on ACPI-enumerated devices, Acpi.sys always implements the physical device object (PDO) in the driver stack.
 For more information, see Evaluating ACPI Control Methods.

-The Advanced Configuration and Power Interface Specification is available at the ACPI website.
+For the latest Advanced Configuration and Power Interface Specification, see the ACPI 5.0 specification available from the Unified Extensible Firmware Interface Forum website.
 Revision 5.0 of the ACPI specification introduces a set of features to support low-power, mobile PCs that are based on System on a Chip (SoC) integrated circuits and that implement the connected standby power model.
 Starting with Windows 8 and Windows 8.1, the Windows ACPI driver, Acpi.sys, supports the new features in the ACPI 5.0 specification.
 For more information, see Windows ACPI design guide for SoC platforms.